rvjc/free-mandelbrot/README.md

 program on Windows, you will need to install Python 3.2 (standard 32-bit version with IDLE) and then Pygame 1.9.2a0.wn32-py3.2.

+Unfortunately Pygame is no longer actively maintained even though it still works reliably on modern OSes.

-The program has two windows -- the console and view window.
+The program has two windows: the console and view window.
-A simple help system is provided.
+A simple help system is provided which is self-explanatory.

 ## How to Zoom